Loading...

 Use of personal data to provide services to our clients

-We use your personal data to provide services to you, our clients, or other third parties. , Where we process personal data on behalf of our clients as a data processor, such processing is governed by the applicable Master Services Agreement (MSA) and Data Processing Agreement (DPA).
-In the event of any inconsistency, the data protection provisions of the relevant MSA and DPA shall apply, without prejudice to applicable data protection laws and data subject rights.
+We use your personal data to provide services to you, our clients, or other third parties.
+Where we process personal data on behalf of our clients as a data processor, such processing is typically governed by the applicable Master Services Agreement (MSA) and/or Data Processing Agreement (DPA), or other relevant contractual arrangements.
+In the event of any inconsistency, the data protection provisions of the relevant agreement shall apply, without prejudice to applicable Data Protection Legislation and data subject rights.
 Such correspondence or processing may be with:

 We may also use your personal data to conduct due diligence checks relating to the services.